Chief Keef: Nobody and Bang 3 (2014–2016)

 Chief Keef began experimenting with producing his music in 2014.
 Meaghan Garvey of The Fader noted this was fitting as the rapper has "always been more concerned with vibe than meaning, and production is his most efficient tool to create a mood without getting bogged down by pesky syntax."
-In January, Chief Keef announced he was working on a new mixtape entitled Bang 3.
-In February, he unveiled the cover art to his upcoming mixtape Back From The Dead 2 the sequel to his critically acclaimed mixtape, Back From The Dead.
+In January, Chief Keef announced he was working on a new mixtape, Bang 3.
+In February, he unveiled the cover art to his upcoming mixtape, Back From The Dead 2, the sequel to his critically acclaimed mixtape, Back From The Dead.
 During February, Chief Keef said his former lean addiction and bad mixing contributed to the lack of quality music on his two mixtape projects Bang Pt.
 2 and Almighty So and that he was disappointed in both projects.

-Later in February 2014, he announced an EP before his second studio album Bang 3, entitled Bang 4, as a preview.
+Later in February 2014, he announced an EP, Bang 4, before his second studio album Bang 3, as a preview.
 The following day, Fredo Santana announced he and Chief Keef were going to release an album collaboration.
-In March, Keef released the first official single from Bang 3 entitled "Fuck Rehab" featuring his fellow Glo Gang artist and cousin Mario "Blood Money" Hess.
+In March, Keef released "Fuck Rehab", the first official single from Bang 3,?featuring his fellow Glo Gang artist and cousin Mario "Blood Money" Hess.
 This marked Hess's final recording before his death on April 9, 2014.
 On March 14 Chief Keef released the official music video for "Fuck Rehab".
 Although Interscope executive Larry Jackson announced that Bang 3 would be released on June 10, it was delayed again.

 In October 2014, Chief Keef was dropped by Interscope Records.
 He confirmed via Twitter that every project he had planned, including the release of the long-awaited Bang 3, would still be released.
 Young Chop criticized Interscope's decision to drop Chief Keef.
 Despite being set for a December 2014 release, Bang 3 did not materialize.
 Chief Keef's mixtapes, Mansion Musick set for a November 28 release, and Thot Breakers set to release on February 14, 2015, were not released as announced.
-However, he was successful in releasing Big Gucci Sosa, a 12-track collaborative mixtape, with Gucci Mane, as well as Back From the Dead 2, which was made available for digital download from iTunes.
+However, he was successful in releasing Big Gucci Sosa, a 12-track collaborative mixtape, with Gucci Mane, as well as Back from the Dead 2, which was made available for digital download from iTunes.